Non-stop flights to Bangkok (BKK)

 Austrian (Star Alliance): year-round flights from Vienna (VIE).

-Norse Atlantic Airways: seasonal flights from Oslo (OSL).
+Norse Atlantic Airways: seasonal flights from Oslo (OSL) and Stockholm (Arlanda) (ARN).

-British Airways (Oneworld): seasonal flights from London Gatwick (LGW).
+British Airways (Oneworld): year-round flights from London Gatwick (LGW).

 Finnair (Oneworld): year-round flights from Helsinki (HEL).